 These are books that I have added to my Goodreads TBR shelves recently.
 I don’t own them (YET), but they are books that I really want to read one day!

-It’s been awhile since I’ve done this type of post.
-I am going to just jump right into it.
-I have five books that I recently added to my Goodreads shelf to share with you today.
+Today, I have six books that I recently added to my Goodreads shelf to share with you today.
 I’ve included the book descriptions below and linked them to Goodreads as well, in case you want to add them to your TBR.
 You can see more of my TBR shelves over on my Goodreads account over here and feel free to add me as a friend!

 All of these books sound so amazing and I am dying to get my hands on them.
 Have you added any new books to your TBR?
 Feel free to link me to your posts if you have one or leave a comment letting me know what new books you added to your TBR recently.